Heart Health Pet Food Ingredients: Sodium, Taurine, L-Carnitine, Omega-3, and DCM Context

-DCM searches often mix heart disease, grain-free diets, taurine, legumes, and potatoes.
+Heart food searches often mix diagnosed heart disease, DCM concern, grain-free diets, taurine, legumes, and potatoes.
 The answer should not become fear marketing.
+A useful shortlist starts with the dog's diagnosis status, then checks the heart health pet food ingredients that can actually change the feeding decision.

 Start by Separating Two Cases